camoo/CamooBulkSms/README.md

 And download the full version

-If you want to install a legacy version running with `PHP5.6` or `PHP7.0` Run composer with the command below
+If you want to install a legacy version running with `PHP5.6` Run composer with the command below
 ```shell
 composer require camoo/sms "3.0.*"